apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ExtendedAttributes.md

 ### HDFS extended attributes

-Extended attributes in HDFS are modeled after extended attributes in Linux (see the Linux manpage for [attr(5)](http://www.bestbits.at/acl/man/man5/attr.txt) and [related documentation](http://www.bestbits.at/acl/)).
+Extended attributes in HDFS are modeled after extended attributes in Linux (see the Linux manpage for [attr(5)](http://man7.org/linux/man-pages/man5/attr.5.html)).
 An extended attribute is a *name-value pair*, with a string name and binary value.
 Xattrs names must also be prefixed with a *namespace*.
 For example, an xattr named *myXattr* in the *user* namespace would be specified as **user.myXattr**.
 Multiple xattrs can be associated with a single inode.

 ### Namespaces and Permissions